Spring Garden Revival

 Burlington Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

 Lawn mowing near wetlands and protected areas in Burlington is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of wetlands, vernal pools, or other resource areas require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Burlington Conservation Commission.
-Special restrictions apply during wildlife breeding seasons, particularly for birds (March-August) and vernal pools (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended to ensure compliance and protect sensitive habitats.
-Always consult the Conservation Commission before initiating any mowing or landscaping work near protected areas.
-Burlington Conservation Commission
+Activities within 25-50 feet of wetlands, vernal pools, or other resource areas require filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Wildlife protection is critical, especially during the breeding season for birds (March-August) and vernal pool amphibians (March-June).
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for sensitive sites.
+Always consult the Conservation Commission before initiating work in regulated zones.

 29 Center Street, Burlington, MA 01803